 1. Portable Water Filters

-Filters will remove contaminant and dangerous chemicals from the drinking water to leave it in a crystal clear, pure, and transparent form.
-Also, brush or clean the filters to get longer usage life.
+Filters will remove the contaminant and dangerous chemicals from the drinking water to leave it in a crystal clear, pure, and transparent form.
+Also, brush or clean the filters to get a longer usage life.

 Water filters that have carbon will also filter heavy metals, chlorine, pesticides, and herbicides.
 For sewage-contaminated water, you’d better eject that carbon element from the portable filter.